nialloriordan/regression-tree-cart/README.md

 The notebook for training a regression tree using numpy: [Numpy Regression Tree Notebook](notebooks/numpy_regression_tree.ipynb).

-The notebook for training a regression tree using scikit-learn [Numpy Regression Tree Notebook](notebooks/numpy_regression_tree.ipynb).
+The notebook for training a regression tree using scikit-learn [Scikit-learn Regression Tree Notebook](notebooks/sklearn_regression_tree.ipynb).

 ## Quick Start